mrbusche/backseatfan.com/_posts/2010-07-19-family-names-cat-found-in-pickup-truck-after-tim-tebow.md

   </p>

   <p>
-    The family named the cat &#8220;Tebow&#8221;, but not because the cat attends church every Sunday. &#8220;We named her Tebow because she's a crier,&#8221; said their 19 year old daughter Becki.
+    The family named the cat "Tebow", but not because the cat attends church every Sunday.
+"We named her Tebow because she's a crier," said their 19 year old daughter Becki.
   </p>

   <p>